martinandersson/nomagichttp/POA.md

 - Perhaps
   - Split `HttpExchange` into different types depending on HTTP version.
     May remove the need for some "if-version" checks in code?
+- Implement persistent connections (`Connection: keep-alive`) also for HTTP/1.0 clients.

 ## Stage: Actions